hkust-taco/hmloc/oopsla23-artifact-overview.md

 | **Top level declarations** | | |
 | definition | val foo: T | def foo x = t |
 | algebraic data type | `type 'a list = Cons of ('a, 'a list) \| Nil` | Cons(1, Nil) |

+The syntax for HMloc is a derived from a reduced subset of OCaml.
+The parser implementation is custom and does not handle all the corner cases expected of a full parser implementation.
+We encourage users to reference existing examples for specific nuances concerning the syntax.